Safaid-Ansari/Safaid-Ansari/README.md

 - 🙌 I love Coding ❤
 - 🌱 I’m currently BCA From Jamia Hamdard New Delhi
 - 💞️ Knownledge in different Languages like :  C/HTML/CSS/JavaScript/Java
-- 👍 Try to learn new Technology 😍
+- 👍 I try to learn New Technology 😍

 <!---
 Safaid-Ansari/Safaid-Ansari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.